“In everything you do put God first, He will direct you and crown your efforts with success.” Proverbs 3:6 Scripture Memorization

 It was my first large speaking engagement.
 The large church had hired me to present at their women’s Christmas event.
 Two sold out events was my unfamiliar.
 That first evening before any guests had arrived I peered into the auditorium where beautifully decorated dining tables with holiday decor were ready to welcome 400 women.
 A sudden overwhelming fear rushed over me.
 Was I prepared for this?
 God, what did you get me into?
 I was definitely questioning God’s assignment that evening.
 As my assistant prayed for God’s anointing to come upon me, I felt God quietly affirming His presence.
 His presence felt like a Big Hug.

 I rehearsed every step of the presentation one more time.
 Then an hour later, I walked on stage.
-Still a little scared but confident that God would show up.
-He is always faithful to those who are obedient to His call.
-God was a success that evening.
+Still scared but confident that God would show up knowing I had worked hard to prepare and that He is always faithful to those who are obedient to His call.
+As I closed my eye that night to fall asleep, I knew God was a success that evening.

 Put God first.
-Make His presence known in your life and listen to the whisper of His Spirit.
+Allow His presence in your life and listen to the whisper of His Spirit.

 Psalm 63: O God, You are my God.
 I will look for You with all my heart and strength.
 My soul is thirsty for You.
 My flesh is weak wanting You.
 And my mouth praises You with lips of joy.
 On my bed I remember You.
 I think of You through the hours of the night.
 For You have been my help.
 And I sing for joy in the shadow of Your wings; My soul holds on to You.
 Your right hand holds me up.